 Undergraduate Major & Minor - International Business

-This co-major supports a primary Carlson School major by providing students with exposure to international breadth in areas such as economics and globalization and deepens their knowledge of a given region by a semester study abroad, language proficiency, and coursework specific to where they are studying.
+This co-major supports a primary Minnesota Carlson major by providing students with exposure to international breadth in areas such as economics and globalization and deepens their knowledge of a given region by a semester study abroad, language proficiency, and coursework specific to where they are studying.
 The student learns how business is done within a culture and the importance of understanding the nuances of working across multiple cultures.
 Recognizing that career placement and early stage career success depends on strong skills (e.g. accounting, marketing, finance, human resources, operations, information systems, or entrepreneurship), the international business major must be completed with another major or co-major in the Carlson School of Management.
 Students who desire to work in international business will often begin in their primary major and with experiences and language skills, move into roles where they have responsibility for working with partners or offices internationally.

 International Business students prepare for globalized world